Help Our Mobile Events (HOME)

 "For Every $100 Raised, That's A Life Saved."

-The Synergy Saturday SCOOP (Screenings, Coverage, Opioid, Outreach, Prevention)
+The Synergy Saturday SCOOP on Screenings, Coverage, Opioids, Outreach and Prevention

-Synergy Saturday Interview on KATV Saturday Daybreak and Event Pics
+Synergy Saturday Interview on KATV Saturday Daybreak and Screening Event Pics

 Medicare and Medicaid Related News and Stories

 Journalist Katherine Eban says most of the generic medicine being sold in the U.S. is manufactured overseas — sometimes under questionable quality control standards.
 She talks about instances of fabricated data, sabotaged inspections, and drugs released onto the market before they're ready.
 Eban's new book is 'Bottle of Lies.'

 Also, John Powers reviews season 2 of 'Fleabag,' the Amazon series created by and starring Phoebe Waller-Bridge.
 You may also listen or read, 'The Generic Drugs You're Taking May Not Be As Safe or Effective As You Think.'